Watchers Council – Coven Room – Moments Later

-"We have a few people that report that Ms. Lehane might have left a state prison in California without serving all of her time.
+“We’ve had a few people report that Ms. Lehane might have left a state prison in California without serving all of her time.
 We’d like to ask her a few questions.
-That’s all."
+That’s all.”

 Faith opened her mouth to speak, but Willow grabbed her hand.

 “Do you have a warrant for her arrest for some reason?”
 Willow asked.
 The detectives looked at each other, and at Willow’s hand locked in Faith’s.
 “My new girlfriend,” she said, raising their hands.

 Augustine looked suspicious.
 “Thought you had a guy,” he said to Faith.
 “I read that in a magazine.”

 Faith and Willow looked at each other.
 “She’s bi,” Willow answered.
 “Got a problem with that, pal?”

 “No ma’am,” Augustine replied, as if trying to avoid an argument.
 “We just have a few questions.”

 “Again, do you have a warrant?”
 Neither of them said anything.
 “I’ll take that as a no,” Willow replied.
 “If you don’t have a warrant, then why are you here taking away Faith’s time from her duties at the Council?”

 “We have several prisoners that have claimed they remember seeing Faith there.
 But she was suddenly gone, no explanation.”

 “Wow, criminals claiming they’ve seen Faith behind bars.
 That’s credible.”